 Southeast Hospice Earns National Honor

-There are more than 5300 hospices that participate in the Medicare program in the U.S. Of those, 318 U.S. hospices earned Honors status, and only 11 were recognized in Missouri.
-Southeast Hospice is one of just three in Missouri to receive Elite status.
+There are more than 5,300 hospices that participate in the Medicare program in the U.S. Of those, 350 U.S. hospices earned Honors status, and only 79 received Elite status.
 Award recipients were identified by evaluating hospices’ performance on a set of 24 quality indicator measures.
 In order to receive Elite status, a hospice must outscore the national benchmark of all 24 questions asked on the satisfaction survey.

 Southeast Hospice serves patients in the home setting as well as in skilled nursing homes in Cape, Bollinger, Scott, Perry and Stoddard counties and portions of New Madrid and Mississippi counties.
 The service also has a partnership with Perry County Memorial Hospital.